jyangfsu/MMADS/README.md

-# Multi-model difference-based sensitivity (MMDS) method
+# Multi-model absolute difference-based sensitivity (MMADS) method

 The respiratory provides the codes of the multi-model difference-based sensitivity (MMDS) method.
 This respiratory has been used to generate the results in: